NuSkooler/enigma-bbs/docs/filebase/first-file-area.md

 }
 ```

-:note: On their own, storage tags don't do anything — they are simply pointers to storage locations on your system.
+:memo: On their own, storage tags don't do anything — they are simply pointers to storage locations on your system.

 :warning: Remember that paths are case sensitive on most non-Windows systems!